sbates-idrc/baby-bliss-bot/docs/StyleGANModelTraining.md

 ## Prepare the image set

 Goal: The image set contains all Bliss single characters.
-All images should be cropped or padded out to make a square of 256 x 256 with the baseline always in the same position, and the symbol centered horizontally.
+All images need to be transformed to grayscale.
+They should also be cropped or padded out to make a square of 256 x 256 with the baseline always in the same position, and the symbol centered horizontally.

 Note: The Bliss single character with BCI ID 25600 is missing from the final image set.
 According to the information from [Xelify](https://www.xelify.se/blissfiles/), this character is missing on purpose because it has been decided as